jrsousa2/iTunesLibrary/README.md

 The user can do a test first with a single file (or a couple of files) for safety.
 For example, move file "D:\MP3\Abba - SOS.mp3" to "E:\MP3\Abba - SOS.mp3" and launch the program to see how it works.
 Updated files are added to a new playlist.

+# The below snapshot illustrates how it actually works:
 ![snapshot](https://public-files.gumroad.com/6qyalyijgx7ywtyaovaw67ag61ho)

 Executable file is available in the link https://jrsousa2.gumroad.com/l/itunes